mrjackyliang/homebridge-adt-pulse/README.md

 As for ADT Pulse systems, __Arm Night__ is only available for use through the panel itself.
 Although it is not visible on the Web Portal or the mobile app, you can still place your system in __Arm Night__ mode with this plugin.

 ## Debug Mode
-Previously, there was a specific setting to configure debug logs at five different levels.
-Over time, it became apparent that this setting made debugging excessively challenging for the average consumer.
-To improve this, debug mode is now activated __ONLY when the debug mode is enabled on the Homebridge__ itself.
+Previously, there was a setting to allow users to switch the plugin to debug mode.
+Over time, it became apparent that this setting made resolving issues excessively challenging.

+Consumers would enable debug mode, but forget to also enable Homebridge debug mode, causing contributors to not be able to effectively resolve bug reports.

-This approach promotes isolation (by using a separate bridge for each plugin) and helps enhance the troubleshooting experience in case any issues arise.
+To improve this, debug mode is now activated __ONLY when debug mode is enabled on Homebridge__ itself.
+This approach promotes isolation (logs can be separated for each bridge) and helps enhance the troubleshooting experience in case any issues arise.

 ## Documentation, Logging, and Detection
 This function comes with a built-in feature to notify me if the plugin detects anomalies in the states of sensors and panel statuses.
 In the event of such occurrences, especially when these statuses are undocumented, I will receive notifications.